Are you wondering if your school is green?

 13:00 – 15:00 lunch break and free time

-Friday: 09:30 – 11:00 shorter morning lesson.
 Module 6: Design my own learning and teaching pathway.

-On Friday it’s organized an excursion in a beautiful and unique old village and we spend there or the lunch or the dinner.
+On Friday – at an agreed time – usually in the afternoon – it’s organized as an excursion in a beautiful and unique old village with a final dinner.
 The staff enjoys it and there’s a professional guide with us.

 Depending on the season the excursion starts in the morning or in the afternoon.
 From July to September it’s usually in the afternoon-evening for the high heat.

-Saturday: 09:30 – 12:00 lesson.
 Closing the course: Evaluation and delivery of formal certificates/Europass and admin documents.

-Saturday afternoon, free time and last moments all the participants together for socialization.
+Free time and last moments all the participants together for socialization.

-Sunday: departure of participants.
+Departure of participants.

 TRAINING MODULES